gonzakayunawel/linear_regression_tv_radio_newspaper/README.md

-# Which is option with the best return of invesment to spend in advertisment?
+# Which is the best return of invesment option to spend in advertisment?

 # Simple Linear Regression